 Admission and Financial Support

-The GRE Rescaled Mathematics Subject Test is required for admission to the AIM M.S. program.
+The GRE Rescaled Mathematics Subject Test is strongly recommended for admission to the AIM M.S. program.
 Applicants not majoring in mathematics should seriously consider submitting in addition scores from a GRE subject test in their major area.